secretstartups/handbook/sales/field-operations/order-processing/index.html.md

   - Flat Renewal opportunities will be Closed Won on the date of approval submission.

 **Late Renewals:**
+- If a renewal is achieved within 45 days after the Subscription Start Date (Renewal Date), the opportunity will be Closed Won on the date of approval submission.
+- Renewal opportunities must be Closed Lost if the renewal is not achieved within 45 days after the Subscription Start date (Renewal Date).
+- If a renewal is achieved between more than 45 days after the Renewal Date, but less than 180 days after the Renewal Date:
+  - The renewal should be recorded on a newly created renewal opportunity.
+The renewal should be quoted using a [New Subscription quote](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#new-subscription-quote).
+See: [Opportunity Requirements for Return Customers](https://about.gitlab.com/handbook/sales/field-operations/gtm-resources/#opportunity-requirements-for-return-customers)
+  - The original Closed Lost opportunity will remain as is.
+A second Closed Lost opportunity will be created and closed with the inverse values of the original, to effectively cancel the original Closed Lost opportunity.
+This new Closed Lost opportunity will have the same close date as the new Closed Won renewal opportunity.
+See: [Opportunity Requirements for Return Customers](https://about.gitlab.com/handbook/sales/field-operations/gtm-resources/#opportunity-requirements-for-return-customers)
+- If a renewal is achieved more than 180 days after the Renewal Date:
+  - The transaction should be recorded as a New Business opportunity, using a [New Subscription quote](https://about.gitlab.com/handbook/sales/field-operations/sales-operations/deal-desk/#new-subscription-quote).
+The original Closed Lost opportunity will not be reversed.

 **Exceptions:**
--Any exceptions to this policy must be approved in SFDC Chatter by the CFO.
+- Any exceptions to this policy must be approved in SFDC Chatter by the CFO.

+**Do I have to wait to submit my opportunity for approval?**
-**Note: All opportunities that meet the [Opportunity Booking Requirements](https://about.gitlab.com/handbook/sales/field-operations/order-processing/#opportunity-booking-requirements) listed above should be submitted for approval at the time that the requirements are met.
-Opportunities will remain in stage 7-Closing until they can be Closed Won per this Bookings Policy.**
+- All opportunities that meet the [Opportunity Booking Requirements](https://about.gitlab.com/handbook/sales/field-operations/order-processing/#opportunity-booking-requirements) listed above should be submitted for approval at the time that the requirements are met.
+Opportunities will remain in stage 7-Closing until they can be Closed Won per this Bookings Policy.

 #### Purchase Order Policy